 Thank you to Lenka Cathersides for the following research.

-Leonard Thomas Furnival was born on the 25th of June 1896 in Broadwas, Worcestershire.
+Leonard Thomas Furnival was born on 25th June 1896 in Broadwas, Worcestershire.

-On the 2nd of May 1910 Leonard was admitted into the Dorking High School for Boys.
+On 2nd May 1910, Leonard was admitted into the Dorking High School for Boys.
 At the time of his enlistment his family lived at The School house in Coldharbour.
 Frederic was working as a schoolmaster.

-Leonard left the school on the 25th of July 1911.
-After leaving school he was working as a clerk.
+Leonard left the school on 25th July 1911.
+After leaving school, he worked as a clerk.

-Leonard Furnival enlisted on the 19th of July 1915 into the Royal Naval Volunteer Reserve.
+Leonard Furnival enlisted on 19th July 1915 into the Royal Naval Volunteer Reserve.
 He was an Able Seaman.
 His service number was: Z.P./1178.

-On the 16th of February 1916 Leonard Thomas was selected for the Mediterranean Expeditionary Force as a Signaller.
-On the 28th of February 1916 he joined the Hood Battalion of the Royal Naval Division.
-On the 25th of March 1918 he was rated Able Seaman Higher Grade.
-On the 15th of May 1918 he was shot in the right foot.
-On the 26th of July 1918 he re-joined the Hood Battalion.
+On 16th February 1916 Leonard was selected for the Mediterranean Expeditionary Force as a Signaller.
+On 28th February 1916, he joined the Hood Battalion of the Royal Naval Division.
+On 25th March 1918, he was rated Able Seaman Higher Grade.
+On 15th May 1918, he was shot in the right foot.
+On 26th July 1918, he re-joined the Hood Battalion.